amin-samadi-khoshkho/amin-samadi-khoshkho.github.io/README.md

   - **Deployment:** Hosted on Vercel (or your preferred platform)
   - **Why it matters:** Improves answer accuracy by pulling in real‑world context on demand.

-**Edmonton Real Estate Price Prediction**
+**Edmonton Real Estate Price Prediction**\
 EDA and predicting the price of real estate based on the given features such as location and size, using Python and R programming languages

-**Deep Learning for Robotic Motion Planning**
+**Deep Learning for Robotic Motion Planning**\
+Developed a motion planning system for a 7-DOF robotic manipulator in Pytorch and Tensorflow using deep reinforcement learning.

 ## Publications
 - ”Distilled neural state-dependent Riccati equation feedback controller for dynamic control of a cable-driven continuum robot”, Samadi Khoshkho, Mohammadamin, Zahra Samadikhoshkho, and Michael G. Lipsett. , International Journal of Advanced Robotic Systems 20, no. 3 (2023). [https://doi.org/10.1137/1.9781611978032.94](https://doi.org/10.1137/1.9781611978032.94)